MazamaScience/AQ-SPEC-sensor-data-ingest-v1/README.md

 ### Testing

-The `test/` directory contains a `Makefile` with targets that will run executable scripts using `mazamascience/airsensor:latest` docker image.
+The `test/` directory contains a `Makefile` with targets that will run executable scripts using the `mazamascience/airsensor:latest` docker image.
 All output and log files will be generated in `output/` and `logs/` directories that can be removed with the `clean` target.